 98% of staff reported that Chaddock is a good organization to work for

 93% of staff reported Chaddock supports efforts to balance work and personal life

 The Children's Foundation provides the opportunity for people to share their time, talent, and treasure in support of Chaddock's mission.
 The Foundation accepts and manages all charitable contributions made too Chaddock.
 These contributions fill the financial gap between the actual cost of the services provided and reimbursement for those services.
-FY20 saw gifts and funds allowing for the construction of a butterfly garden on Chaddock's campus, as well as an educational partnership with the Quincy Community Theater.
-Throughout the year, the Foundation coordinated or participated in 88 outreach events both on and off campus.
+FY21 saw gifts and funds allowing for the establishment of an art studio for art education and art therapy.
+Throughout the year, the Foundation coordinated or participated in 66 outreach events both on and off campus.